stanfordmlgroup/MedSelect/README.md

 We use ~224316 chest X-rays from [CheXpert](https://arxiv.org/abs/1901.07031).
 We view X-rays with "Uncertain" labeling as positive for a given condition.

-We use image embeddings from [MoCo pretraining](https://arxiv.org/abs/2010.05352), developed by H Sowrirajan, J Yang, AY Ng, and P Rajpurkar.
+We use image embeddings from [MoCo pretraining](https://arxiv.org/abs/2010.05352), developed by H. Sowrirajan, J. Yang, A. Ng, and P. Rajpurkar.
 See [here](https://github.com/stanfordmlgroup/MoCo-CXR) for their full code release.

 ## Usage